 Curated experiences build a stronger bond between your customers and your brand.

-In this article, you can read a short summary on the most common loyalty program types that can suit the needs of your business model.
+In this white paper, you can read about the most common loyalty program types that can suit the needs of your business model.

 Given the fierce competitive landscape in the travel industry, you should provide that extra value to customers that motivates them to choose your brand over your competitors, and plant innovative incentives throughout their journey that help you earn their loyalty in the long term.
 That way, you can turn the tables.

 If you would like to see how a loyalty program can help you take your customer retention strategy further, book a live demo with Talon.One, and we will guide you through each step that will help your brand stay ahead of the competition.